A guide to picking morel mushrooms in wildfire-affected areas

 - More information about plants and fungi in British Columbia

-Certain areas in the Cariboo impacted by the 2017 wildfires are closed to the public for the purposes of mushroom picking from July 12, 2018 to Aug.
-31, 2018.
+Certain areas impacted by 2018 Shovel Lake and Island Lake wildfires are closed to the public for the purposes of mushroom picking from May 17, 2019 to Aug.
+31, 2019.

 Public use of forested areas on Crown land

 A forest is not merely a stand of trees; it also incorporates the ecosystem in which those trees grow.
 Important components of that ecosystem include climate conditions, soil, vegetation, animals and microorganisms.

 About 95 percent of British Columbia’s forested areas are publicly owned, with the majority of those areas designated as Crown forests, provincial parks or protected areas.
 Individuals have specified rights to use or travel on public land, but they are also subject to certain laws.
 For example, it’s illegal to litter or to build unauthorized trails on provincial Crown land.

 Anyone who uses public land needs to respect British Columbia’s forests and take responsibility for their own safety while in those areas.

 One of the essential components of a forest ecosystem is the presence of mushrooms.
 They decompose organic matter, provide food for animals and can even help plants grow.

 Mushrooms are the “fruit” of a fungus that lives unseen in the soil, the duff (the layer of plant material and leaf litter that often covers a forest floor) or on living or dead trees.
 This unseen, thread-like network is called a mycelium.
 In the case of many mushrooms, the mycelium is interconnected with the roots of a living tree.